briansinllaves/The-0xBrianSec-Library/Test/OS Help/Powershell/File_Operations/copy the same file into multiple subdirectories.md

-Here's how you can convert the provided Linux shell script methods for copying files into multiple directories into PowerShell:
+methods for copying files into multiple directories into PowerShell:

 ### **Method 1: Using a `for` Loop in PowerShell**